Going through heartbreak? Last week I wrote about why failure could be a blessing. Now I want to talk about getting over a breakup.

 Be clear with them and tell them what you need.
 If you truly feel worse after speaking with any particular person, just pause for a while until things clear up.
 It’s easy to get emotional and cut people out right now, but grief makes people awkward.
 I’d advise you to just focus on someone else.
 Later you might see it differently.

 You might not want to pay the bills, move out of the house, have the hard conversation or whatever.
 Just take it in small steps.
-You don’t have to do everything right now, but if you do SOMETHING to make things better, I promise that it will get easier.
+You don’t have to do everything right now, but if you do SOMETHING to make things better, I promise that with time, getting over a breakup will get easier.

 All bad days start with a bad thought.
 You might not even KNOW what the specific thought was, or it could be painfully obvious.

 7. Try new things.

 You might very well be rocketed right into survival mode right now and not actively want to do anything (or have cash on hand).
 It doesn’t matter.
 Do something new anyway.
 If you’re at a loss for what to do, think about how you really liked to spend your time when you were younger.
 Try new hobbies, meet new people, experiment with activities, do volunteer work etc. Add novel things to your routine.

 If you’re going through a hard time right now and struggling with getting over a breakup I understand.
 Please remember that this too shall pass.